-On the Content search page in the Security & Compliance Center, click Open and then click the search that you want to export the search results for.
+On the Content search page, click the search that you want to export the search results for.

-On the fly out page, click More, and then click Export results.
-Note that you can also export a search results report.
+On the flyout page, click More, and then click Export results.
+You can also export a search results report.

 Complete the sections on the Export results fly out page.
 Be sure to use the scroll bar to view all export options.

 For more detailed instructions and troubleshooting tips, see:

 More information about content search

 See the following sections for more information about content searches.

 For a description of the limits that are applied to the Content Search feature, see Limits for Content Search.

 Microsoft collects performance information for Content Searches run by all Office 365 organizations.
 While the complexity of the search query can impact search times, the biggest factor that affects how long searches take is the number of mailboxes searched.
 Although Microsoft doesn't provide a Service Level Agreement for search times, the following table lists average search times for a Content Search based on the number of mailboxes included in the search.

 Building a search query